Diversity & Inclusion

 This land acknowledgment has been reviewed and approved by the traditional Gayogo̱hó꞉nǫɁ leadership.

 We encourage all who engage with the Graduate School and Cornell University to learn more about the Gayogo̱hó꞉nǫɁ, their history, and people, and to take meaningful action to support Indigenous scholars and their communities.
-We also encourage all to learn more about the American Indian and Indigenous Studies Program‘s Project and Blog on Cornell’s Relationship to Indigenous Dispossession
+We also encourage all to learn more about the American Indian and Indigenous Studies Program‘s Project and Blog on Cornell’s Relationship to Indigenous Dispossession.

 Commitment to Diversity, Equity, Inclusion, Access, & Belonging

-The Graduate School retains a steadfast commitment to actively fostering an inclusive environment that engenders the full and safe participation of all members of our graduate and professional student community and demonstrates how their diverse perspectives, identities, ways of knowing, and lived experiences are recognized, welcomed, and valued.
+The Graduate School retains a steadfast commitment to actively fostering an inclusive environment that engenders the full participation of all members of our graduate and professional student community and demonstrates how their diverse perspectives, identities, ways of knowing, and lived experiences are recognized, welcomed, and valued.
 As part of this commitment, we continue to expand initiatives to increase diversity and access, enhance mentoring experiences, and actively address inequities so all members of our community have opportunities to feel affirmed, establish a sense of belonging, and thrive academically, personally, and professionally.